nullinger/windows-itpro-docs/windows/deployment/update/windows-update-overview.md

 With the release of Windows 10, we moved the update model to the Unified Update Platform.
 Unified Update Platform (UUP) is a single publishing, hosting, scan and download model for all types of OS updates, desktop and mobile for all Windows-based operating systems, for everything from monthly quality updates to new feature updates.

-Ues the following information to get started with Windows Update:
+Use the following information to get started with Windows Update:

 - Understand the UUP architecture
 - Understand [how Windows Update works](how-windows-update-works.md)